abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 a [metafile canvas](https://github.com/cadifra/cadifra/blob/2026.8/code/Canvas/_MetafileCanvas.ixx).
 Windows Metafile is a graphics format used on Windows.

-Usage of the code of the `Canvas` package confirms again that using small C++ modules works fine for our use case.

 The C++ modules of the `Canvas` package with their dependencies look like this:

 <img src="/assets/canvas-modules.png" alt="Canvas Modules"/>